DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 # Homework: transfer your data files to your project folder

+* In your project folder, create a sub-directory named `data`

+* Create one sub-directory per data type (e.g. RNA-seq, )

+## Tips

-* For this exercise, you can  use either filezilla or `rsync`.
+- for this exercise, you can  use either filezilla or `rsync`.